 Approved unanimously (8-0) by the Composition Program Committee on Monday, March 29, 2021.

-Contact composition -AT- vt.edu if you have questions or wish to discuss this statement.
-The Composition Program encourages the re-use and/or adaptation of this language by other programs, departments, and academic units.
+Contact writing -AT- vt.edu if you have questions or wish to discuss this statement.
+The University Writing Program encourages the re-use and/or adaptation of this language by other programs, departments, and academic units.